Walls of Amsterdam: Earthen walls

 Around the year 1300, an earthen wall had been erected behind the Nieuwendijk dike.
 Traces of this wall were discovered during archeological excavations around Nieuwezijds Kolk in 1994.
 Following the Siege of Amsterdam in 1303, Count William III of Holland withdrew the privilege of Amsterdam to have defenses, forcing the town to remove the wall.

-About 40 years later, around 1340, new walls were constructed, both along the western oudezijde ("old side") and along the eastern nieuwezijde ("new side") of the Amstel river.
+About 40 years later, around 1340, new walls were constructed, both along the eastern oudezijde ("old side") and along the western nieuwezijde ("new side") of the Amstel river.
 On either side of the town, a moat was dug, and a wall topped by a wooden palisade was then built on the inner side of the moat.
 When in 1385 new walls and moats were built beyond these original walls and canals, the existing walls became known as Achterburgwal ("back wall") and the new walls were called Voorburgwal ("front wall").
 This is how the canals Oudezijds Voorburgwal, Oudezijds Achterburgwal, Nieuwezijds Voorburgwal and Nieuwezijds Achterburgwal got their name.

 The city walls had three gates: